fluttercandies/flutter_scrollview_observer/README.md

 - 1、All chat data are displayed at the top of the listView when there is less than one screen of chat data.
 - 2、When inserting a chat data
   - If the latest message is close to the bottom of the list, the listView will be pushed up.
-  - Otherwise, the listview will be fixed to the current chat location.
+  - Otherwise, the listView will be fixed to the current chat location.

 Step 1: Initialize the necessary `ListObserverController` and `ChatScrollObserver`.